2020PB/police-brutality/reports/Oregon.md

 ### Individual pepper-sprayed by federal police | July 29th

-An individual wearing a press jacket yells at federal officers through a fence, telling them, "We don't care if you hurt us.
+An individual wearing a press jacket yells at federal officers through a fence near 4th and Salmon, telling them, "We don't care if you hurt us.
 We live here.
 You don't.
 You will leave.
 It's that simple."
 As the individual is walking away, an officer discharges pepper spray in their direction.

 It is unclear if the individual is a member of the press or was just wearing a press jacket.